tambetm/allenAI/README.md

 Our dataset had only right answers, but loss function needed wrong answers as well, so we had to produce them  ourselves.
 This is called "negative sampling" (right answer is the "positive sample" and wrong answer is the "negative sample").
 We used strategy similar to [Google FaceNet](http://arxiv.org/abs/1503.03832) to choose wrong answers from the same (macro)batch.

 For the network to learn well, it is useful to not feed random wrong answers to it, but those that are "hard".
 That means answers that are wrong, but close to question in the cosine distance.
 But if you feed only the hardest questions to the network, it fails to converge, it is just "too hard".
-Instead people have found that using "semi-hard negative samples" - answers, which are further than right answer, but still within the margin - works best.
+Instead people have found that using "semi-hard negative samples" - answers, which are further than the right answer, but still within the margin - works best.
 And that's what we did.

 Another important feature was that after each epoch we tested our model on Allen AI training set and included the accuracy in the file name of saved weights.
 This allowed to track much easier how the currently trained models are doing and which can be killed to make room for subsequent experiments.
 At some point we had 10 GPUs running different experiments.